 current Fig. 6

 Author response: We agree with both referee 1 and 2 that ozone, VOC, and NOx profiles are very important (and would be useful to show in Fig. 6).
-However, the work presented here was conducted primary to improve the meteorological modeling of these CAP episodes in the Uintah Basin, with the preliminary CMAQ O3 simulations presented to illustrate the impact of the meteorology on the general spatio-temporal ozone evolution.
+However, the work presented here was conducted primarily to improve the meteorological modeling of these CAP episodes in the Uintah Basin, with the preliminary CMAQ O3 simulations presented to illustrate the impact of the meteorology on the general spatio-temporal ozone evolution.
 This study was conducted with our knowledge that it would be part of a special issue that would include the aforementioned vertical profiles of chemical species in other papers within the special issue.
 Simulations using the CMAQ and WRF-Chem modeling frameworks to model ozone are an area of active research by scientists at Utah State University, Brigham Young University, NOAA, and the Utah Department of Air Quality.
 Because this study is primarily focused on the meteorology, and other scientists will be presenting detailed analyses of the vertical profiles of ozone and various chemical species that those groups collected over both the 2011-2013 and 2013-2014 winters, it would be inappropriate for us to present these data here even though we agree that showing such observations would help in the interpretation of the 1-6 Feb 2013 CAP episode impact on air quality in the Basin.

 Cross section of O3 in Figure 15 might be better to put along with vertical cross section